-Overall, the value of fixed asset investments decreased; Glebe properties are £30.62m (2018: £32.40m); other investments are £10.76m (2018: £11.55m), resulting in a decrease in investment funds of £2.57m.
+Overall, the value of fixed asset investments decreased; Glebe properties are £31.89m (2019: £30.62m); other investments are £8.74m (2019: £10.76m), resulting in a decrease in investment assets of £758k.

-The Trustees had prepared a 2020 budget that had a small net operational deficit.
-The impact of the Covid19 pandemic has meant a re-forecasted deficit for 2020 and a significant budgeted deficit for 2021.
+The Trustees had prepared a 2021 budget that had a small net operational deficit.
+The impact of the Covid19 pandemic has meant a re-forecasted increased deficit for 2021 and a continued budgeted deficit for 2022.
 These deficits can be offset by asset sales in the short term, via the Total Return release mechanism.
 We have sufficient relatively liquid assets (such as our stock market investments) to cope in the short term.
-It is anticipated returning to a breakeven budget in 2022, once the conclusions from Shaped by God Together are known.
+It is anticipated returning to a breakeven budget in 2023, once the conclusions from Shaped by God Together are known.
+Hence, the Trustees are of the opinion that LDBF continues to be a going concern.